RiderPlanet USA Motorcycle And ATV Trails

 Broken Arrow Trail

-In the past, Arizona used to honor out of state registrations, but beginning September 1, 2019 this will no longer be the case.
-This means regardless if the machine is registered in your home state, non-residents who wish to ride on any public land or state trust land in Arizona must purchase a decal for each OHV (this includes street legal vehicles that weigh 2,500 pounds or less).
+In the past, Arizona used to honor out of state registrations, but beginning September 1, 2019 this is no longer be the case.
+This means regardless if the machine is registered in your home state, non-residents who wish to ride on any public or state trust land in Arizona must purchase a decal for each OHV (this includes street legal vehicles that weigh 2,500 pounds or less).
 There is no grace period, which means you can be fined if caught riding without the sticker.
 The sticker can be obtained online through Arizona Game and Fish, and is good for one year from date of purchase.
 An address is required since the sticker is sent through the mail but you can temporarily operate the OHV for 30 days if you have a screenshot of the receipt on your phone.

 Why the change?